KangJunXin0528/Linearised-Tung/README.md

 If you don't care about the source code,

 1. find "Releases" at the repository (normally at the right) and click it.
+(Here is the link if you can't find it: https://github.com/KangJunXin0528/Linearised-Tung/releases)

 2. Find "Assets", click "calculator-release.zip"